 The Berkshires refers to the area around Lenox and Stockbridge in the western portion of Massachusetts.
 It is a region of green hills, quaint New England villages, the Norman Rockwell Museum, and Tanglewood, the summer home of the Boston Symphony Orchestra.

 A beautiful New England town in the mountainous heart of the northern Berkshires, Williamstown is home to two extraordinary art museums the Sterling and Francine Clark Art Institute and the Williams College Museum of Art and the renowned Williamstown Theatre Festival, arguably America’s premier summer theater.
 The exceptional collection of impressionist paintings alone makes the Clark worth a visit.

-Canobie Lake Park lies just over the New Hampshire border and is a beautiful, old-time (105-years old), family-oriented park that is especially appropriate for preschoolers to preteens.
+Canobie Lake Park lies just over the New Hampshire border and is a beautiful, old-time (117-years old), family-oriented park that is especially appropriate for preschoolers to preteens.
 Lake Compounce in Bristol, CT is another excellent family-oriented park.
 Six Flags Amusement Park is the big-coaster-type park, near Springfield, MA, that is more oriented to teens and adults.
 Six Flags also has an excellent water park, but the closest big water parks are Water Country in Portsmouth, NH and Water Wizz, in Wareham, MA.
 Water Country is especially good and not that far.
 For kids in the winter, Coco Key in Danvers and Great Wolf Lodge in Fitchburg are indoor waterparks.
 Companies like Escape The Room, Room Escapers and Trapology present puzzle challenges that are a new kind of amusement that is great in the winter months.
-The Sky Zone has tons of trampolines and related attractions that will also keep kids entertained.
+The Sky Zone has tons of trampolines and related attractions like trampoline dodgeball and basketball that will also keep kids, from toddlers on up, entertained.